 De Soto is a somewhat small city located in the state of Missouri.
 With a population of 6,495 people and three constituent neighborhoods, De Soto is the 114th largest community in Missouri.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, De Soto is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, De Soto is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in De Soto who work in office and administrative support (12.54%), sales jobs (10.74%), and healthcare suport services (10.70%).
+Overall, De Soto is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in De Soto who work in office and administrative support (11.83%), sales jobs (10.73%), and healthcare suport services (10.11%).

-The percentage of adults in De Soto with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.35% of adults in De Soto have a bachelor's degree or advanced degree.
+The citizens of De Soto are slightly less educated than the national average of 21.84% for the average city or town: 14.09% of adults in De Soto have a bachelor's degree or advanced degree

-The per capita income in De Soto in 2010 was $17,514, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $70,056 for a family of four.
+The per capita income in De Soto in 2010 was $18,639, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $74,556 for a family of four.

 The people who call De Soto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of De Soto residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in De Soto include Irish, English, French , and Scottish.
+Important ancestries of people in De Soto include Irish, French , English, and Italian.